 2.1.3 Procedure for mask determination

-Using Fig. 3 above, the mask equations are derived by using a curve fit to the antenna peak side-lobe levels.
+Using Fig. 3 above, the mask equations are derived by using a curve fit to the antenna peak sidelobe levels.
 It has been found, by comparing the integral of the theoretical and the proposed mask patterns, that the difference between the peak and average power in one principal plane cut is approximately 4 dB.
 The following definitions apply:

 – convert equations (2) to (6) into dB using 20*log10 (absolute value (field directivity pattern));